Marx generator: Short pulses

 The Marx generator is also used to generate short high-power pulses for Pockels cells, driving a TEA laser, ignition of the conventional explosive of a nuclear weapon, and radar pulses.

 Marx generator.
 Air is a poor conductor of electricity, but with sufficient voltage (30 kV/cm), air transforms into a conductor, resulting in a spark discharge.

 Shortness is relative, as the switching time of even high-speed versions is not less than 1 ns, and thus many low-power electronic devices are faster.
 In the design of high-speed circuits, electrodynamics is important, and the Marx generator supports this insofar as it uses short thick leads between its components, but the design is nevertheless essentially an electrostatic one.
 When the first gap breaks down, pure electrostatic theory predicts that the voltage across all stages rises.
 However, stages are coupled capacitively to ground and serially to each other, and thus each stage encounters a voltage rise that is increasingly weaker the further the stage is from the switching one; the adjacent stage to the switching one therefore encounters the largest voltage rise, and thus switches in turn.
 As more stages switch, the voltage rise to the remainder increases, which speeds up their operation.
 Thus a voltage rise fed into the first stage becomes amplified and steepened at the same time.

 In electrodynamic terms, when the first stage breaks down it creates a spherical electromagnetic wave whose electric field vector is opposed to the static high voltage.
 This moving electromagnetic field has the wrong orientation to trigger the next stage, and may even reach the load; such noise in front of the edge is undesirable in many switching applications.
 If the generator is inside a tube of (say) 1 m diameter, it requires around 10 wave reflections for the field to settle to static conditions, which restricts pulse leading edge width to 30 ns or more.
-Smaller devices are of course faster.
+Smaller devices are faster.

 The speed of a switch is determined by the speed of the charge carriers, which gets higher with higher voltage, and by the current available to charge the inevitable parasitic capacitance.
 In solid-state avalanche devices, a high voltage automatically leads to high current.
 Because the high voltage is applied only for a short time, solid-state switches will not heat up excessively.
 As compensation for the higher voltages encountered, the later stages have to carry lower charge too.
 Stage cooling and capacitor recharging also go well together.